Mrizzi-96/s-the-game/README.md

-# s-the-quest-for-booty
-S - The Quest for Booty
+# S - The Quest for Booty
+Play as the sickest and most brutal butt in history.
+A roguelike game about a butt and destroying demons!